Johannes-Sahlmann/pygacs/README.rst

 **Python toolkit to manipulate Gaia catalogue tables hosted at ESA's Gaia Archive Core Systems (GACS)**

-pygacs provides python modules for the access and manipulation (e.g. crossmatch) of tables in GACS.
+pygacs provides python modules for the access and manipulation of tables in GACS, e.g. basic query on a single table or crossmatch between two tables.
 It employs the TAP command line access tools described in the 'Help' section of the GACS web pages (`<http://gaia.esac.esa.int/archive/>`_).

 Both public and authenticated access have been